Code-Institute-Submissions/MS1-WakeToWonderBand-Site/README.md

 # **Deployment**

 This site is deployed directly from GitHub, everytime this it is updated it will automatically update the site.
+This site is deployed directly from GitHub itself.

 # **Credits**